 Policy Approach.
-Despite a fairly comprehensive policy approach to the transition to clean, modern, and sustainable fuels (8th National Development Plan; Nationally Determined Contributions; Energy Efficiency Strategy and Action Plan; Renewable Energy Strategy and Action Plan; Gender Equality Strategy and Action Plan, to name a few), Zambia still suffers from supply side constraints in both the LPG and electricity sectors.
+Despite a fairly comprehensive policy approach to the transition to clean, modern, and sustainable fuels (8th National Development Plan; Nationally Determined Contributions; Energy Efficiency Strategy and Action Plan; Renewable Energy Strategy and Action Plan; Gender Equality Strategy and Action Plan, to name a few), Zambia still suffers from supply side constraints in both the LPG and electricity sectors reflecting historically low levels of investment.
 As outlined above, the LPG industry has experienced disruption due the closing of the Indeni refinery and global volatility of the petroleum industry.
-A transition away from cooking with biomass is supported by the Vision 2030, which has the aim of reducing woodfuel use from 70% to 40% of the population in addition to increasing electricity access.
+A transition away from cooking with baseline biomass fuels (firewood and charcoal) is supported by the Vision 2030, which has the aim of reducing wood fuel use from 70% to 40% of the population in addition to increasing electricity access.
 However, there remains a need to unify the currently fragmented approach to achieving universal access to clean cooking.
 In a direct move to address this the Ministry of Energy have recently convened a multi-stakeholder process to develop a national Clean Cooking Strategy and Action Plan.

-&lt;sup>18 The production capacity from feedstock available in Zambia is estimated at 240 million litres/year.
+16 The production capacity from feedstock available in Zambia is estimated at 240 million litres/year.